EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-Compute effect of temperature on psoil carbon fluxes
+Effect of soil temperature on decomposition rates using a Q10 function.

 **Parameters**
 - **Fields**